Portuguese language is nowadays the second most spoken Latin language

 General characteristics.

-retention of Latin grammar forms that are already lost in other Romance languages (such as
+include the retention of Latin grammar forms that are already lost in other Romance

-future and subjunctive perfect future).
-It also presents the unique feature among Romance
+languages (such as future and subjunctive perfect future).
+It also presents the unique

-languages of the personification or inflexion of the infinitive.
-Other characteristics are
+feature among Romance languages of the personification or inflexion of the infinitive.

 Portuguese in the world